jaafit/eclipse-boardgame-helper/README.md

 **Attention**, a lot of battles will lead to long-term calculation.

 After select all parameters, press "Run Battle" for get results.

+# Races

+Select race for play by randomly.
+Select the probability of selection of each race and press "Get random race" for get results.